How to Make Personalised Map chairs

 I’m fortunate in that I have a junk shop at the bottom of my road and live round the corner from an auction house, so it’s easy for me to find old chairs.
 The chairs I used here actually came from my local scout hut, where I’m a Beaver leader.
 As you are covering the chairs in maps they don’t need to be in the best of condition so you should be able to pick them up very cheaply from your local second hand store.

 You can use any maps to cover your chairs.
 However you might want to personalise your chairs by using a map local to you, or a map of a favourite holiday destination.
-For retro maps Cavallini do a great range of map wrapping paper.
-The London underground chair was made using 2 sheets of Cavallini wrapping paper.
+The London underground chair was made using 2 sheets of Cavallini tube map wrapping paper.

 How to make map chairs